WavCaps: A ChatGPT-Assisted Weakly-Labelled Audio Captioning Dataset for Audio-Language Multimodal Research: WavCaps Dataset

+Additionally, the WavCaps dataset includes \num{330609} unique captions.
+Among these, \num{311242} captions appear only once, showcasing a wide variety of expressions.
+However, there are \num{19367} captions that recur in the dataset, indicating instances where the exactly same caption (i.e., the same sequence of words) is used more than once.
+It is noteworthy that captions recurring with a frequency of more than \num{5} times tend to be shorter, having an average of \num{4.9} words, compared to the average length of all the captions, which have an average of \num{7.8} words.
+An informal analysis suggests that these shorter, frequently appearing captions typically depict common and single sound events.
+This trend suggests that, while there is considerable variation in the dataset, certain sound events tend to be described with a consistent, standardized vocabulary and captions.

 Table~\ref{tab:dataset_statistics} provides a comparison of key statistics between WavCaps and other audio-language datasets.
 Human-labeled datasets are generally limited in size, but the captions are in high quality.
 SoundDescs \cite{koepke2022audioretrieval} is sourced from the BBC Sound Effects with no processing applied to the raw descriptions.
 LAION-Audio-630K has the highest number of audio clips.
-A majority of the audio clips in LAION-Audio-630K (around 420k) are sourced from FreeSound, resulting ina substantial overlap between their dataset and ours.
-To preserve the diversity of clip durations, we did not exclude any long audio clips, leading to a longer total duration in our dataset compared to theirs.
+A majority of the audio clips in LAION-Audio-630K (around 420k) are sourced from FreeSound, resulting in a substantial overlap between their dataset and ours.
+To preserve the diversity of clip durations, we did not exclude any long audio clips, leading to a longer total duration in our dataset compared to others.
 Fig.~\ref{fig:audio_dur} illustrates the distribution of audio durations in the WavCaps dataset.
 The AudioSet Strongly-labeled subset is not considered in Fig.~\ref{fig:audio_dur}, as all audio clips in AudioSet have a consistent duration of 10 seconds.
 Overall, in comparison to human-labelled audio captioning datasets, WavCaps is an order of magnitude larger and encompasses a greater diversity of content.
-When compared to online-harvested datasets, such as SoundDescs and LAION-Audio-630k, our approach involves transforming raw descriptions into captions and filtering out noisy or sound-unrelated descriptions.
-This process ultimately results in the creation of the largest weakly-labeled audio captioning dataset available.
+In contrast to online-harvested datasets such as SoundDescs and LAION-Audio-630k, our method entails converting raw descriptions into captions and removing noisy or sound-unrelated descriptions.
+This approach ultimately leads to the development of the most extensive weakly-labeled audio captioning dataset that exists.